quantpulsar/trustless_agent/README.md

 Our implementation consists of three core smart contracts:

 - **`IdentityRegistry.sol`**: A central registry where every agent (auditors, AI services, validators) creates a unique, on-chain identity.
-It maps an `AgentID` to an off-chain Agent Card URI and a controlling `AgentAddress`.
+It maps an `AgentID` to an off-chain Agent Card URI with both an `AgentAddress` (for identification) and an `Owner` (for control).
 Following RFC 8615 principles, Agent Cards MUST be available at `https://{AgentDomain}/.well-known/agent-card.json`.
+Features owner/agent separation for enhanced security and includes utility functions to retrieve owner information.
 - **`ReputationRegistry.sol`**: A lightweight contract that allows agents to authorize and record feedback attestations.
 It emits on-chain events that point to detailed off-chain feedback data, minimizing gas costs while ensuring an auditable trail.
 - **`ValidationRegistry.sol`**: Provides generic hooks for requesting and recording independent validation of agent tasks.
 It supports both crypto-economic staking models and cryptographic verification (e.g., TEE attestations), acting as a flexible entry point for any validation protocol.